adelciotto/sdl3_gpu_shaders_cross_compile/README.md

 ### Linux

 Building the code can be done in a terminal.
-The build script will automatically install all the dependencies required.
+The build script will automatically download and build SDL3.

+Because we have to first build SDL3 on Linux, please ensure you install it's dependencies by following the instructions for your Linux distribution here: https://github.com/libsdl-org/SDL/blob/main/docs/README-linux.md

 Now just run the `build_linux.sh` script.